zhaqenl/odoo12-server-patch/README.md

 the same time.
 Not applying this patch results in an uncaught `IOError` due to emacs generating `*.py` files that start with `.#`, hence the file not being found.

+Note: This patch is also applicable to an Odoo 11 installation.